 Sleep cycle gives us an inside about the activities going on in our brain when the eyes are shut.
 This sleep cycle lasts for about 90 minutes and consists of two recurring phases:

 - Rapid eye movement (REM): This stage takes almost 20-25 % of the total sleep cycle and is the dreamy phase (that is the dream occurs in this phase).
-It includes the burst of rapid eye movement, that is the eyes arrows back and forth, up and down but they are not constantly
+It includes the burst of rapid eye movement, that is the eyes arrows back and forth, up and down but they are not constantly moving.

 - Non-rapid eye movement (NREM): This stage occupies around 75-80% of the sleep cycle.
 The health benefits which we get while sleeping are mostly in this stage, these include tissue growth and repair, restoring the energy and release of the essential hormones for growth and development.

 Irrespective of the time you sleep, a person experiences more of NREM in the early sleep in the early hours of the night and more REM in the late hours.
-If these cycles are interrupted during the night due to waking up multiple times, snoring, difficulty in breathing or due to any other reason, some of the vital functions gets missed out, leaving its effect on our health.
+If these cycles are interrupted during the night due to waking up multiple times, snoring, difficulty in breathing or due to any other reason, some of the vital functions get missed out, leaving its effect on our health.

 What happens when you don’t get enough sleep?

 The amount of sleep required on daily basis changes with the course of our life.
-The American Academy of Sleep Medicine gives the standard sleep recommendation (AASM) is as follows:
+The American Academy of Sleep Medicine gives the standard sleep recommendation (AASM) as follows: